Shopify/react-native-skia/docs/docs/animations/reanimated.md

 slug: /animations/reanimated
 ---

-React Native Skia renders drawings on the UI-thread and it provides an integration with Reanimated that allows for animations to be executed on the UI-thread as well.
+React Native Skia provides an integration with Reanimated that allows for animations to be executed on the UI-thread.

-You need will need to install [Reanimated v3](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation).
-If you are using Reanimated 2, you can integrate with Skia on the JS-thread, see [Reanimated 2 support](#reanimated-2).
+This integration is available with [Reanimated v3 or higher](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation).
+If you are using Reanimated 2, [see Reanimated 2 support](#reanimated-2).

 ## Hello World